 If you’ve been convicted of a crime in South Jersey and believe that errors were made during your trial or that you received ineffective representation from your trial attorney, your options for seeking relief may be limited.
-You can file an appeal from your conviction, but you only have a short window after your conviction becomes final to do so.
-However, if serious errors occurred during your trial that deprived you of a fair trial or that affect the legality of your conviction or your sentence, you may be entitled to seek post-conviction relief.
+You can file an appeal for your conviction, but you only have a short time frame in which to do so.

 Reasons Why Courts Grant Post-Conviction Relief

 Under the court rules of New Jersey, there are five general categories under which courts grant post-conviction relief:

 - The defendant suffered a substantial deprivation of his or her state or federal constitutional rights, including a violation of procedural or substantive due process.